yashbhansali951/password-strength-checker/README.md

 - ✅ Calculates password **entropy** (security strength in bits).
 - ✅ Verifies if the password has been leaked in known data breaches.
 - ✅ Provides detailed feedback on missing elements.
+- ✅ Suggests strong, random passwords if the entered password is weak.

 ---